syncfusion-content/windowsforms-docs/WindowsForms/PDF-Viewer/Getting-Started.md

 {% tabs %}
 {% highlight c# %}

-//Loading the document in the PdfViewerControl pdfDocumentView1.Load("Sample.pdf");
+//Loading the document in the PdfDocumentView pdfDocumentView1.Load("Sample.pdf");

 {% endhighlight %}
 {% highlight vb %}

-'Loading the document in the PdfViewerControl pdfDocumentView1.Load("Sample.pdf")
+'Loading the document in the PdfDocumentView pdfDocumentView1.Load("Sample.pdf")

 {% endhighlight %}